 Marketing meeting rooms to your coworking members require fewer efforts as you’ve basically succeeded in the main challenge – you’ve brought these people to your space and they are already using them.

-Marketing to the public is a challenge and it requires plenty of efforts.
+Marketing to the public is a challenge and it requires plenty of effort.
 Here are our top 6 tips:

 They have filters like location, capacity, amenities, etc, so people can get results that match their needs.